- I’m a Lotus Notes Administrator. What do I need to install on users’ workstations?

 Select one or more email messages and click on the PDF Converter icon in the Lotus Notes toolbar.
 Then, choose the conversion options or leave defaults in place to start the conversion.
 You can create either separate PDF files (one file per each email) or a compact, searchable PDF Package.

-Alternatively, Administrators can set up automated archiving jobs.
+Alternatively, Administrators can set up automated conversion jobs.
 These jobs can be executed either scheduled or on-demand, without user intervention.
 For instance, an organization may want to extract all emails from specific archive folders across multiple users’ mailboxes, and save them as archivable PDF/A files.

 What is a PDF Package?